-Annual Retainer
+Retainer

-Board of Directors:

-All non-employee members \$35,000
+\$35,000

-Audit Committee:

-Chairman \$15,000
+\$15,000

-Non-Chairman members \$ 7,500
+\$ 7,500

-Compensation Committee:

-Chairman \$10,000
+\$10,000

-Non-Chairman members \$ 5,000
+\$ 5,000

-Nominating and Corporate Governance Committee:

-Chairman \$ 6,000
+\$ 6,000

-Non-Chairman members \$ 3,000
+\$ 3,000

-Under the non-employee director compensation policy, each non-employee director serving on our board of directors upon the completion of this offering and each non-employee director who is initially appointed or elected to the board of directors after the completion of this offering will receive for an option grant to purchase up to 17,500 shares of our common stock under our stock option plan on the date he or she first becomes a non-employee director, which will vest annually over a three-year period, subject to the holder's continued service to us through each such vesting date.
+Under the non-employee director compensation policy, each non-employee director serving on our board of directors upon the declaration of effectiveness of the registration statement of which this prospectus forms a part and each non-employee director who is initially appointed or elected to the board of directors after the completion of this offering will receive for an option grant to purchase up to 17,500 shares of our common stock under our stock option plan on the date he or she first becomes a non-employee director, which will vest annually over a three-year period, subject to the holder's continued service to us through each such vesting date.
 In addition, on the date of the annual meeting of stockholders, each continuing non-employee director will be eligible to receive an annual option grant to purchase up to 7,500 shares of our common stock, which will vest in full upon the first anniversary of the date of grant, subject to the holder's continued service to us through such vesting date.
 All of the foregoing options will be granted at fair market value on the date of grant.